projecttacoma/fqm-execution/README.md

 - `[verboseCalculationResults]`<[boolean](#calculation-options)>: If `false`, detailed results will only contain information necessary to interpreting simple population results (default: `true`)
 - `[vsAPIKey]`<[string](#calculation-options)>: API key, to be used to access a terminology service for downloading any missing ValueSets

+**Note**: The measurement period calculation options are formatted using the UTC time format.
+Timezone offsets, if provided, are not taken into account for measure calculation.

 ## CLI

 To run the globally installed CLI, use the global `fqm-execution` command